How much does it cost?

 Extended Spring Weekend

 Each spring there is an extended teaching block of an evening plus four days (e.g. Friday evening to Tuesday afternoon), when two separate modules are covered.
-This usually takes place in Oxford.
+This usually takes place in Derby.

 Students in the first year of KST follow the same curriculum, with occasional seminars dedicated to their chosen Track.
 In years 2-3 the curriculum diversifies slightly and students have opportunity to engage in modules specific to their Track.
 This means teaching weekends sometimes take place in a variety of centres, giving opportunity for visits, cross-pollination and meeting other leaders.

 KST has a mentoring programme to work alongside the main teaching weekends.
 The purpose of mentoring groups is to further develop your thinking through the things that you have been learning and help you to turn the theory into practice by applying the teaching in your work, church, community, or mission project.